michalochman/react-pixi-fiber/README.md

 ## Contributing

-The main purpose of this repository is to be able to render PIXI.js objects inside React 16 Fiber architecture.
+The main purpose of this repository is to be able to render PixiJS objects inside React 16 Fiber architecture.

 Development of React Pixi Fiber happens in the open on GitHub, and I would be grateful to the community for any contributions, including bug reports and suggestions.